Pierre Hervé Ateme Elanga

 Pierre Hervé Ateme Elanga (born 25 September 1986) is a Cameroonian former professional footballer who played as a forward.

 Career

 Born in Yaoundé, he played 2005 for the Cameroonian U17 and 2008 for the U23 of Cameroon.
 He played from 2004 to 2009 for FC Foudre.

-He played four games for the Slovakian side Dunajská Streda in 2009.
+He played four games for the Slovak side Dunajská Streda in 2009.

 In June 2011, he moved to Belgium signing for UR Namur.
 After four months, he left Belgium and returned to Cameroon, to sign for Cosmos de Bafia.
 In January 2013, he returned to Europe and signed for North Cyprus side Küçük Kaymaklı Türk SK.